 According to A Stitch In Time Episode 2, for a very long time people believed that the woman in the Arnolfini Portrait was pregnant.
 Though this is not the case, it is very easy to see why that would be assumed, she dose look pregnant, without a particular knowledge of the fashion and time period it is essay to assume.
 The woman in the painting has a silhouette that is similar to Padme’s, who is pregnant.

-This is one of the few garments that we think is a spastic influence on a spastic dress instead of simply sharing a more common aesthetic.
+This is one of the few garments that we think is a spastic influence on a particular dress instead of simply sharing a more common aesthetic.

 Padmé wears this Purple evening gown in Star Wars The Clone Wars, Season 2 Episode 4, Senate Spy.
 If looking for a very sexual costume from Star Wars without the problematic issues of Slave Leia, then this might be a good choice.